MARBLE KITCHEN WORKTOPS

 The superb smooth finish of Marble is also easy to clean and maintain.
 Any stains or spills can simply be wiped up with ease.
 We also provide you with our leading stone care product to keep your kitchen worktops or bathroom vanities looking beautiful and full of colour.
 It is a very low-maintenance material.

 DRAWBACKS OF MARBLE

 Whilst the beautifully smooth and classic finish of marble can be extremely appealing for a kitchen worktop material, there are a number of drawbacks that are worth considering before choosing Marble for your kitchen worktop material.

 As a softer stone than other natural stones such as granite, marble is much more susceptible to staining.
-Sharp knives can easily scratch the surface, and heavy pots or mugs places on a marble counter can end up chipping the marble surface.
+Sharp knives can easily scratch the surface, and heavy pots or mugs placed on a marble counter can end up chipping the marble surface.

 Due to its porous nature, marble will naturally absorb more liquids.
-Because of this it is more susceptible to staining, especially from acidic liquids, red wine and oils used in the kitchen.
-This is one reason why marble is often favoured for lower traffic areas such as a bathroom.
+Because of this, it is more susceptible to staining, especially from acidic liquids, red wine and oils used in the kitchen.
+This is one reason why marble is often favoured for lower-traffic areas such as a bathroom.

 Because it is prone to scratching and staining, regular maintenance and cleaning of marble worktops is advised.
 Therefore, it is important to be cautious with any spills, especially from any acidic foods or liquids.
 When preparing food, make sure to use a chopping board in order to avoid potential scratching or staining on your marble worktop.

-Generally marble tiles can be removed and replaced at a modest cost.
+Generally, marble tiles can be removed and replaced at a modest cost.
 However, if your worktop is made from one slab of marble, the repairs are much more difficult and can be rather costly.